 Distracted driving is involved in 6 of 10 crashes that seriously injure teenagers.

-One week every October is designated as National Teen Driver Safety Week, helping to raise awareness about the dangers of distracted driving and preventable teenage deaths and injuries on the roads.
+Each October, National Teen Driver Safety Week is held across the country, helping to raise awareness about the dangers of distracted driving and teen driver safety in general.
 It also offers parents an excellent opportunity to talk to their teens about safe driving habits.

 Studies show that only about 25 percent of parents have talked to their teens about driving safety.
-This is unfortunate because … believe it or not … parents have more influence than they think over their teenager’s driving habits.
+This is unfortunate because parents actually have more influence than they think over their teenager’s driving habits.